MathewRGB/BlaEngine/README.md

 There is also a Dockerfile that can be used for comiling the project and running all unittests.

     docker build -t blaengine .

+## How to use it

+This engine communicates via UCI protocol.
+For running the engine you need a GUI like `Arena Chess GUI`, after compiling this project. </br>
+You can also set the calcualtion depth by passing the depth as an argument (default depth 4).
+Keep in mind that a high calculation depth takes alot of time for calculating the moves.
+Running the engine from a terminal would look like this: </br>

+    $ ./BlaEngine-version 6

+.. where 6 is the calculation depth.